lyhsiang/AWS-TechFest-Generative-AI-HK/Vibe-Coding-ShootingGame.md

 ```
 Use keyboard to control spaceship is hard to target the enemies.
 Please help me to add the cursor mode.
 Also, please follow below rules:
-- With cursor mode, please do not add Y axis direction movement, and the bullet on can shoot straight forward.
+- The bullet can only be shoot straight forward.
 - Do not add auto-aim function.
 - With cursor mode, please add a aim dot to represent cursor position.
+- Allow customer could switch between cursor and keyboard control mode.
 ```

 **Improvement highlights:**